PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/05-Classes.md

   def __init__(self):
     self.InstanceVar = 3.14159 # Instance variable
 ```
+-   Static variables should be used with care.
+If you create two instances of the above class and use one of them to alter
+    the value of ClassVar, that value will then appear also in the second instance.

 -   Python also supports static methods.
 This introduces the topic of
     Python's *class decorators*, which we consider to be an advanced